operate-first/sre/process/incident_management.md

 * Increase automated recovery (if it makes sense)
 * Decrease MTTR in case of recurrence (documentation for instance, …)
 * **Each action item must be tracked by a corresponding ticket in the SRE's backlog so that its implementation can be prioritized and tracked by the SRE leads**

+### PMR tracking Epic:

+After each major incident we must create an overarching PMR tracking epic which will have a separate lifecycle as the incident but which will centralize all the PMR action items that we derive during the PMR exercise.

+The epic must have the following data:

+* The title naming convention: [YYYY-MM-DD] PMR for ${incident id} - ${incident title}
+* The label "pmr" to be able to be identified as such
+* The date of the incident occurrence
+* The link to the RCA document
+* The epic must reference the incident record.

+The accountability for following up the PMR Epic and its completion (meaning the completion of all sub tasks within the Epic) is with the Problem Investigation Manager.

+### PMR action item tasks:

+During the PMR we detail all action items that we need to implement to avoid reoccurrence or limit the impact of them in the future.
+Each of these action items must be tracked as a dedicated task under the PMR Epic.

+Each PMR AI task must have the following data:

+* A meaningful title
+* The label "pmr-ai" to be able to be identified as such
+* The right level of priority and urgency according to the impact and urgency this item will have in preventing reoccurrence in the future.
+* The task must be assigned to the targeted team
+* The task must be linked to the PMR Epic
+* When relevant the task must have the label of the impacted operator

+### Follow-up and prioritization:
+Prioritization of PMR work is the same as the one for toil reduction because in the end incidents are toil and PMR AI are aiming at reducing incident or their impact, thus reducing toil.
+Assignment of PMR AI falls under 2 possibilities, either the PMR AI is operator specific, in that case the work is assigned to the functional team owning the component, or the PMR AI is generic, in that case the work is assigned following the same process as the toil reduction work assignment.
+Accountability and follow-up of PMR and PMR AI must happen during the lead sync, at the same time we review functional Epic statuses and toil reduction Epic ones.

 Questionnaire to be answered during the PMR: